AGRUSTIC SOMNACUNI || ROMANY || CRADLE || LET US PRAISE

 alphabetization of all ages, for women and men, which include

-practical hands on information for better health, nutrition and
+practical hands on information for better health, nutrition

-manual skills while learning our intellectual ones, and even
+traditional manual skills while learning our intellectual

-teaching their excellent skills to our young people who are in
+ones, and even teaching their excellent skills to our young

-such great need of them.
-Our own education system has divorced
+people who are in such great need of them.
+Our own education

-teaching and has consequently caused children to despise their
+skills' learning and teaching and has consequently caused

-parents to the point where they now cannot work manually and are
+children to despise their parents to the point where they now

-afraid for their survival in our current economic collapse.
-We
+cannot work manually and are afraid for their survival in our

-can learn much from the Roma; our children could learn to work
+our children could learn to work manually, gainfully

-manually, gainfully and joyfully alongside
+and joyfully alongside of Roma.
+That

-of Roma.
-That is how Roma work.
+is how Roma work.

 ALPHABETSCHOOL.ppt English